rasmusfreund/bioinf-prog-course/book/chapters/13_working_with_files.md

 f.close()
 ```

-Now open the `workfile.txt` in *SublimeText* and see what is in it now.
+Now open the `workfile.txt` in *VScode* and see what is in it now.
 It should contain:

 ```zsh
 First line